 Damselflies will often make their first appearance when the water temperatures rise in the late spring and early summer.
 Although they can be found in virtually every body of water they are particularly abundant in weedy shallow lakes.
-The great damsel migration begins when large numbers of damsel nymphs begin to wiggle away from their underwater homes to try and reach the shore where they will molt into adults.
-Aquatic predators will key in on the migration and gorge themselves until the migration is over.
+The great damsel migration begins when large numbers of damsel nymphs begin to wiggle away from their underwater homes to try and reach the shore where they climb to the surface to molt into adults.
+Aquatic predators will often key in on the migration and gorge themselves until the migration ends.

 The Dancing Damsel is a pattern that I came up with to try and match the naturals that I observed.
 During the migration the fish aren’t too particular about what patterns you use however they soon wise up as the fishing pressure increases and they are continuously fooled.